Wedding Vendor Gratuities

 Tips.
 It’s the last thing you want to think about on your wedding day.
 However, you have many vendors all contributing toward making your day amazing, and much of that work happens before you slip yourself into that beautiful dress and say “I do.”
 Sure, these vendors charge for their services, but a gratuity goes a long way toward saying “thank you” for helping make your day as wonderful as you imagined.
 Here’s a quick guide to who should get tipped and how much:

-While they don’t usually anticipate a tip, if yours did an excellent job, a token of appreciation is always an excellent way to thank the captain of your wedding ship.
-While it is an optional tip, about 50% of couples tip their wedding planner with a 10-20% gratuity.
+If yours did an excellent job, a token of appreciation is always an excellent way to thank the captain of your wedding ship.
+While it is an optional tip, about 75% of couples tip their wedding planner with a 18-20% gratuity.

 Most stylists expect a tip – it depends on the scope of the work, but most brides tip between 15-25%.
 Your face and hair are front and center, and a monetary thank you is definitely appreciated!

 They’re carrying chairs and tables and setting tabletops – they represent the muscle behind the curtains of your wedding.
 A gratuity is definitely appreciated for these hard working folks!
 Ask your caterer how many employees were brought in to set up your event, and about $5-10 per person is a standard tip.